Energy in the Netherlands: Renewables

 Renewable energy includes wind, solar, biomass and geothermal energy sources.

 Wind power

-In December 2020 the Netherlands had 2,606 wind turbines, they generated 15.3 billion kWh.
+In December 2020 the Netherlands had 2,606 wind turbines, which over the course of that year generated 15.3 billion kWh (an average of 1.74 GW).

 By December 2023 the Netherlands will have 4.7 GW of offshore wind farm capacity, which will provide 15.8% of total current electricity demand in the Netherlands.

 Solar power

 In 2022 the Netherlands generated 14 per cent of its electricity from solar farms.